-Students earn Honor Roll status for any semester during which they achieve a GPA of 3.5 (weighted grades) or better in a minimum of 25 credit hours of approved graded course work.
-Students are recognized at the Fall and Spring Honors Convocations and receive an Honor Roll certificate.
+Students earn Honor Roll status for any semester during which they achieve a weighted GPA of 3.5 or above in a minimum of 25 credit hours of approved graded course work.
+Note: Work Study, correspondence, or courses taken pass/fail do not apply towards Honor Roll.
+Students are recognized at the Fall and Spring Honors Convocations.

-Students in grades 9-12 are eligible for a Lincoln Southeast Academic Letter when they have earned a 4.0 GPA or above on a weighted grade point scale for 2 consecutive semesters.
-Students must be awarded a letter grade for at least 25 credit hours both semesters.
-Students who earn a 4.0 GPA or above in two additional consecutive semesters will earn an Academic Pin.
-Note: courses taken pass/fail do not apply towards an Academic Letter or Pin.
+Students in grades 9-12 are eligible for a Lincoln Southeast Academic Letter when they have earned a 4.0 GPA or above on a weighted grade point scale for 2 consecutive semesters in 25 credit hours of graded course work each semester.
+Students who earn a 4.0 GPA or above on a weighted grade point scale in two additional consecutive semesters will earn an Academic Pin.
+Note: courses taken pass/fail do not apply towards an Academic Letters or Pins.
 A student will not earn an Academic Letter or Pin if a grade of “F” or “U” is received in any class.

 Students who maintain a 4.0 or higher cumulative weighted GPA will receive recognition each semester.
 Note: classes taken pass/fail or with grades of S/U will not count towards the required 25 academic credit hours each semester.

 National Honor Society standards require that students qualify on the basis of scholarship, character, service, and leadership.
 Members are selected from the senior class when they satisfy the following criteria: